banatibalazs/pdf-watermark-remover/README.md

 - `pdf2image`: Used for converting PDF files into images.
 This library depends on `poppler-utils`, which is a set of command line tools for working with PDF files.
 You need to install `poppler-utils` separately for `pdf2image` to work.
 The installation process depends on your operating system.
 - `img2pdf`: Used for converting images back into a PDF file.
 - `opencv-contrib-python`: A wrapper package for OpenCV python bindings along with its extra modules.
-- `tqdm`: Used for displaying progress bars in the console.

 ## Installation